Stage 2B Draft Environmental Impact Statement

 DCCEEW will consider the consistency of the draft EIS with the Commonwealth EIS guidelines (July 2024).
 The TPA will consider the consistency of the draft EIS with the EIS scoping document it issued for the project in March 2024.

-The draft EIS is on public exhibition Friday, 5 September 2025.
+The draft EIS was on public exhibition for 45 business days between 7 July 2025 and 5 September 2025.

 Under the EPBC Act, Infrastructure Canberra has published the draft EIS.
 You can view the draft EIS on this webpage.